- CONTENTS LIST

 We will continue to support cacao producers with the aim of establishing a sustainable cacao production and consumption system.

 Billboard at the demonstration plantation for research on yield

 Fuji Oil Co., Ltd. has been a member of the World Cocoa Foundation since 2012.
 The World Cocoa Foundation aims for the sustainable development of the cocoa industry and conducts activities to support farmers under the WCF’s Commitment.

 The Commitment of World Cocoa Foundation

 Genetically modified crops are viewed with suspicion by many consumers in that their cultivation methods may lead to the destruction of biodiversity.
-The Fuji Oil Group procures only non-genetically modified (non-GMO) soybeans.
-In North America, both GMO soybeans 1 and non-GMO soybeans are distributed in large quantities.
-Therefore, regarding the procurement of soybeans produced in North America, we conduct strict control to ensure that non-GMO soybeans shipped to us are cultivated, transported and stored separately from GMO soybeans.
+The Fuji Oil Group procures only non-genetically modified (non-GM) soybeans.
+In North America, both GM soybeans＊1 and non-GM soybeans are distributed in large quantities.
+Therefore, regarding the procurement of soybeans produced in North America, we conduct strict control to ensure that non-GM soybeans shipped to us are cultivated, transported and stored separately from GM soybeans.

-In China, a major procurement source of soybeans for us, cultivation of GMO soybeans is prohibited, but in recent years, GMO soybeans grown outside China have been imported as raw materials for oil extraction.
-Therefore managing non-GMO soybeans by strictly separating them from GMO soybeans is increasing in importance year by year.
-In addition to obtaining IP certification 2 in 2013, Jilin Fuji Protein (China) has continued to respond to strict management requirements by adopting management know-how from Fuji Oil Group.
+In China, a major procurement source of soybeans for us, cultivation of GM soybeans is prohibited, but in recent years, GM soybeans grown outside China have been imported as raw materials for oil extraction.
+Therefore managing non-GM soybeans by strictly separating them from GM soybeans is increasing in importance year by year.
+In addition to obtaining IP certification＊2 in 2013, Jilin Fuji Protein (China) has continued to respond to strict management requirements by adopting management know-how from Fuji Oil Group.